Over the summer, several cities considered and even passed a $25.00 minimum wage for healthcare workers.

 Photo of Jonathan A. Siegel Jonathan A. Siegel

-Jonathan A. Siegel is one of the founding Principals of the Orange County, California, office of Jackson Lewis P.C.
+Jonathan A. Siegel is a principal in the Orange County, California, office of Jackson Lewis P.C.
 He practices before the Equal Employment Opportunity Commission, National Labor Relations Board, state and federal agencies and courts.

-Mr. Siegel also provides advice and…
+Jonathan also provides advice and counsel regarding labor and…

-Jonathan A. Siegel is one of the founding Principals of the Orange County, California, office of Jackson Lewis P.C.
+Jonathan A. Siegel is a principal in the Orange County, California, office of Jackson Lewis P.C.
 He practices before the Equal Employment Opportunity Commission, National Labor Relations Board, state and federal agencies and courts.

-Mr. Siegel also provides advice and counsel regarding labor and employment law with respect to various issues ranging from wage and hour law, reduction in force, WARN Act, discipline, leave management and harassment and discrimination issues.
-Mr. Siegel defends employers regarding different varieties of wrongful termination and discrimination claims.
+Jonathan also provides advice and counsel regarding labor and employment law with respect to various issues including wage and hour law, reduction in force, WARN Act, corporate restructuring, layoffs, discipline, leave management, harassment and discrimination issues.
+Jonathan defends employers regarding different varieties of wrongful termination and discrimination claims.